Skip to main content

 Notably, oral health-related variables defined in the current study that contributed most significantly to pneumonia risk are consistent with outcomes of oral diseases associated with infectious/inflammatory etiologies.
 Increasingly, a growing body of evidence supports plausibility of microbial pathogenesis as an important contributory factor underlying the association between pneumonia and oral diseases.
 Distinct pulmonary microbiomes in the upper and lower airways have recently been reported (11, 14).
 Notably, resident airway flora reflects microbiota found in the oral cavity, likely due to close proximity and interconnections between the lung and oral cavity (11).
 Further, shifts in microbial representation associated with disease processes such as cariogenesis and PD may also cause shifts in relative representation of oral microbiota in the pulmonary microbiomes (14).
 Such shifts in the relative representation of microbial species in the oral cavity in the context of infectious/inflammatory processes elicited by periodontal or cariogenic pathogens can lead to dysbiosis.
 Dysbiosis is associated with perturbation of the microbial content and environment giving rise to conditions unfavorable for normal flora which normally maintain microbial balance and the microbial environment.
 Subsequently, shifts in microbial representation may favor oral pathogens and establishment of conditions favorable to colonization by potential pulmonary pathogens.
 This positions these organisms to become opportunistic pathogens when conditions become favorable, especially in immunocompromised hosts.
 Moreover, direct transfer of oral bacteria from the oral cavity to the lungs may occur in the context of aspiration and VAP subtypes.
 Causality of VAP in conjunction with microbial transfer from the oral cavity during intubation has been definitively established by demonstrating genetic identity between the isolated pneumonia pathogen and bacterial isolates from dental plaque of the affected patient (16).

 Historically, similar studies developed predictive models to predict pneumonia risk in patients with specific systemic conditions including schizophrenia (37), liver transplantation (38), and traumatic brain injury (39).
 Another study modeled risk factors for 30-day hospital readmission following incidence of pneumonia (40).
 A recent study (41) developed ML VAP risk prediction models using EHR data from adult ICU encounters (n = 524 positive VAP patients) during the patients’ hospital stay (41).
 The authors reported logistic regression as the best performing model followed by MLP.
 The AUC (ROC) reported by the investigators was 0.8 after reviewing 48 h of data (41).
 The performance for VAP/HAP subset in our study was 0.9 and is likely attributable to volume of data used (591 positive VAP patients), the number of variables used (n = 40) [vs. 10 variables modeled in the study (41)], and use of 10% vs. 20% evaluation set in their study.
 Similarly, Xu et al. built models to predict adverse outcomes in patients with CAP using nine ML algorithms and reported AUC of 0.8 using MLP for prediction of death in pneumonia patients (42).
-The study reported using variables including fever, cough, tachypnea, dyspnea, hypertension, hematocrit, hemoglobin, WBC, creatinine, BUN, glucose, heart disease, immunosuppression, malignancy, cerebrovascular disease, renal disease and liver disease, which were also retained in our models using feature selection (42).
+The study reported using variables including fever, cough, tachypnea, dyspnea, hypertension, hematocrit, hemoglobin, WBC, creatinine, BUN, glucose, heart disease, immunosuppression, malignancy, cerebrovascular disease, renal disease, and liver disease, which were also retained in our models using feature selection (42).

 Our study focused on improving overall predictive accuracy by including medical and dental variables to develop a risk model for assessing patient risk for pneumonia.
-This study demonstrated that dental variables such as restored teeth, missing teeth, periodontal pocket depth ≥5 mm, periodontal disease status assigned by dental provider and presence of dentures, displayed high predictive performance.
+This study demonstrated that dental variables, such as restored teeth, missing teeth, periodontal pocket depth ≥5 mm, periodontal disease status assigned by dental provider, and presence of dentures, displayed high predictive performance.
 Selection of dental data variables also led to a novel observation: tooth restoration history and missing teeth play a significant role in pneumonia risk.
 Increased numbers of restorations and/or missing teeth may be related to higher risk of aspiration and perhaps dysphagia, well-known risk factors for pneumonia (43).
-These findings are similar to a recent population-based study conducted by Son et al. who showed that the risk of pneumonia significantly increased in patients with higher number of dental caries and missing teeth.
+These findings are similar to a recent population-based study conducted by Son et al. who showed that the risk of pneumonia significantly increased in patients with a higher number of dental caries and missing teeth.
 In the present study, PPD ≥ 5 mm and periodontal status assigned by a dental provider were identified as significant factors contributing to pneumonia risk in all subsets.
-This observation further reinforces association between periodontal disease and pneumonia risk as shown in other studies (8, 10).
+This observation further reinforces the association between periodontal disease and pneumonia risk as shown in other studies (8, 10).
 Further in our study, “restored teeth” was the dental variable contributing to highest pneumonia risk.
-Two additional studies that applied ML to evaluate potential risk variables associated with HAP (37) and VAP (39), identified WBC count and serum sodium levels as additional crucial risk factors in their respective studies.
+Two additional studies that applied ML to evaluate potential risk variables associated with HAP (37) and VAP (39) identified WBC count and serum sodium levels as additional crucial risk factors in their respective studies.
 WBC count was also identified as a significant variable in the current study.
 A recent study by Zhao et el. applied ML approaches to datasets of pneumonia and COVID patients and similarly showed that clinical indicators including WBC count may be a significant factor to predict the disease progression and outcomes in patients with pneumonia and COVID-19 (44).

 Conclusion